thinger-io/Docs/README.md

 <img src="assets/climastick.jpg" width="200px">
 </p>

 This section is related to the Thinger.io hardware boards, like the ClimaStick.
-A small powerful device plenty of sensors, ready for prototyping, learning, or developing products.
+A small powerful device plenty of sensors, WiFi, ready for prototyping, learning, or developing products.

 <p align="center">
 [ClimaStick Board >](hardware/climaStick)